jvican/jvican.github.io/content/post/reduce-compile-times.md

-(After discussing this issue with [Miles](https://github.com/milessabin/) we both agree the strict/lazy macro is not handling refinement types correctly and that this performance penalty is a bug.)
+(After discussing this issue with [Miles](https://github.com/milessabin/) we both agree the strict/lazy macro is not handling refinement types correctly and that this performance penalty is a bug.
+This bug will most likely be fixed in a future version of Shapeless after 2.3.3 for all its users.)

 #### Deduplicating more expansions